XRPLF/xrpl-dev-portal/content/tutorials/build-apps/build-a-desktop-wallet-in-javascript.md

 {{ include_code("_code-samples/build-a-wallet/js/2_async-subscribe.js", language="js", lines="42-45") }}

-When we [subscribe method](https://xrpl.org/subscribe.html) to the `ledger` stream, anytime there is a new validated ledger our code will be updated.
-The routing of the ´ledgerClosed´ event from the XRPL to the internal event `update-ledger-data`is happening here:
+When we [subscribe](subscribe.html) to the `ledger` stream, our code gets a ´ledgerClosed´ event whenever there is a new validated ledger.
+The following code passes these events to the view as `update-ledger-data` events:

 {{ include_code("_code-samples/build-a-wallet/js/2_async-subscribe.js", language="js", lines="48-50") }}